-The M68K Ada compiler uses the front end of the GNAT compiler from New York University.
+The M1750 Ada compiler is based on the GNAT compiler from New York University.
 This compiler was developed with funding from the United States Department of Defense to be the compiler promised in the Ada requirements document known as Steelman.

 GNAT consists of an Ada 95 front end, a code generator, and a middle phase that translates the Ada program into the intermediate language used by the code generator.
-The code generator is taken from GCCâ Â the GNU C Compiler, as are the other tools required to complete the compilation system.
+The code generator is taken from GCC--the GNU C Compiler, as are the other tools required to complete the compilation system.